jgraichen/msgr/README.md

   autostart: false
 ```

-And call inside each worker `Msgr.client.start` - e.g. in an after-fork block
+And call inside each worker `Msgr.start` - e.g. in an after-fork block

 ## Contributing